AdaCore/gnatstudio/docs/users_guide/compilation.rst

     modification in the source editor.
 See `Background compilations` below.

 * Icon: the icon to use for representing this target in the menus and in the toolbar.
 To use one of your icons, you must register a icons using the `<stock>` XML customization node. (:ref:`Adding_stock_icons`).
-Then, use "custom" choice and enter in the text field the ID of the icon.
+Then use "custom" choice and enter the ID of the icon into the text field .

 * Target type: type of target described.
-If empty, or set to `Normal`, represents a simple target.
-If set to another value, represents multiple subtargets.
+If empty, or set to `Normal`, it represents a simple target.
+If set to another value, it represents multiple subtargets.
 For example, if set to `main`, each subtarget corresponds to a Main source as defined in the currently loaded project.
-Other custom values may be defined, and then handled via the `compute_build_targets` hook.
+  Other custom values may be defined and handled via the `compute_build_targets` hook.

 The :guilabel:`Display` frame indicates where the launcher for this target should be visible.

-* in the toolbar: when active, a button is displayed in the main toolbar, allowing to quickly launch a Target.
+* in the toolbar: when active, a button is displayed in the main toolbar that can be used to quickly launch a Target.

 * in the main menu: whether to display a menu item corresponding to the Target in the main GPS menu.
-By default, Targets in the "File" category are listed directly in the Build menu, and Targets in other categories are listed in a submenu corresponding to the name of the category.
+By default, Targets in the "File" category are listed directly in the Build menu and Targets in other categories are listed in a submenu corresponding to the name of the category.

 * in contextual menus for projects: whether to display an item in the